-In my youth, I lived in a house with a tall pine tree in the front yard.
-Its base was about three feet in diameter.
-An expanse of coarse bark stretched from gnarled roots up more than forty feet, without a hint of foliage.
-There, a branch reached timidly out into the suburban sky.
+In the front yard, a tall pine tree edged upon the large lawn.
+Its base was about a yard in diameter.
+An expanse of coarse bark stretched from gnarled roots up more than ten yards, without a hint of foliage.
+There, a branch reached timidly out to a yielding sky.
 Only a handful of other limbs, sparsely needled, followed its lead for another twenty yards.
 It was not a particularly attractive tree, but it solidly conveyed its place in a history longer than that of the suburban homes around it…